Drifters

 When Jovie and her new friend Sylvan dig deeper, they learn that the town’s history is far stranger and more deadly than anyone knows.
 Something disastrous is heading for Far Haven, and Jovie and Sylvan soon realize that it is up to them to save not only Micah, but everyone else who has been lost to the world and set adrift—now, in the past, and in the future.

-Kevin Emerson is the author of Last Day on Mars and The Oceans Between Stars, as well as The Fellowship for Alien Detection, the Exile series, the Atlanteans series, the Oliver Nocturne series, and Carlos Is Gonna Get It.
-Kevin lives with his family in Seattle.
-You can visit him online at www.kevinemerson.net.
+Kevin Emerson is the author of the The Last Day on Mars and The Oceans between Stars, The Fellowship for Alien Detection, the Oliver Nocturne series, the Atlanteans trilogy, Breakout, and Carlos Is Gonna Get It.
+A former science teacher, Kevin is also a drummer and singer, most recently with his bands Northern Allies and The Board of Education.
+He lives in Seattle, Washington.
+You can visit him online at www.kevinemerson.net

-Published by Walden Pond Press an Imprint of HarperCollins Publishers
+Walden Pond Press, an Imprint of HarperCollins Publishers